-The current implementation maintains all arrays in memory, except for the $N_V^4$ arrays ($N_V=N_vN_k$, where $N_v$ is the number of unoccupied orbitals), which are stored on binary files that are loaded when needed for their contraction.
-The order of the indices in the NumPy arrays follows the order used here in the text of the equations, e.g., $\langle IJ||AB\rangle \rightarrow \texttt{IJAB[I,J,A,B]}$ for integrals, $t_{IJ}^{AB} \rightarrow \texttt{t2[I,J,A,B]}$ for the amplitudes, and similarly for other 1E and 2E integral and excitation amplitude quantities.
-For de-excitation amplitudes ($\lambda$ and $\xi$), the array ordering is the same as above but the equation notation is opposite that of the excitation amplitudes, e.g., $\lambda_{AB}^{IJ} \rightarrow \texttt{l2[I,J,A,B]}$, for consistency with the literature.\cite{GAUSS:1991wd} Since the \texttt{einsum} function allows us to write the contractions virtually as written on paper, the explicit expressions reported below are essentially exactly how they are implemented in the code.

 In the following, a summation over common indices is implied, and parentheses are used to indicate the priority of contraction.
 The 2ERIs are reported in the physicist notation, and the double bar indicates anti-symmetrization: $\langle PQ||RS \rangle = \langle PQ|RS \rangle - \langle PQ|SR \rangle$.
 We used the common convention that the $\{I,J,\dots\}$ collective indices refer to occupied orbitals and $\{A,B,\dots\}$ to unoccupied orbitals.
-We note again that, because of the use of collective indices, these equations apply equally to the periodic and molecular cases.
-The equations for the correlation energy and for the $t$ amplitudes are:
+The current implementation maintains all arrays in memory, except for the $N_V^4$ arrays ($N_V=N_vN_k$, where $N_v$ is the number of unoccupied orbitals), which are stored on binary files that are loaded when needed for their contraction.
+The order of the indices in the NumPy arrays follows the order used here in the text of the equations, e.g., $\langle IJ||AB\rangle \rightarrow \texttt{IJAB[I,J,A,B]}$ for integrals, $t_{IJ}^{AB} \rightarrow \texttt{t2[I,J,A,B]}$ for the amplitudes, and similarly for other 1E and 2E integral and excitation amplitude quantities.
+For de-excitation amplitudes ($\lambda$ and $\xi$), the array ordering is the same as above but the equation notation is opposite to that of the excitation amplitudes, e.g., $\lambda_{AB}^{IJ} \rightarrow \texttt{l2[I,J,A,B]}$, for consistency with the literature.\cite{GAUSS:1991wd} Since the \texttt{einsum} function allows us to write the contractions virtually as written on paper, the explicit expressions reported below are essentially exactly how they are implemented in the code.